Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Abstract

 \section{Abstract}

 We consider the optimal decision-making problem in a primary sample of interest with multiple auxiliary sources available.
 The outcome of interest is limited in the sense that it is only observed in the primary sample.
 In reality, such multiple data sources may belong to {heterogeneous studies} and thus cannot be combined directly.
-This paper proposes {a new framework to handle heterogeneous studies and address the limited outcome simultaneously through a novel \underline{c}alibrated \underline{o}ptimal \underline{d}ecision m\underline{a}king (CODA) method}, by leveraging the common intermediate outcomes in multiple data sources. {Specifically, CODA allows the baseline covariates across different samples to have either homogeneous or heterogeneous distributions.} Under a mild and testable assumption that the conditional means of intermediate outcomes in different samples are equal given baseline covariates and the treatment information, we show that the proposed CODA estimator of the conditional mean outcome is asymptotically normal and more efficient than using the primary sample solely.
-In addition, the variance of the CODA estimator can be easily obtained using the simple plug-in method due to the rate double robustness.
-Extensive experiments on simulated datasets demonstrate empirical validity and improved efficiency using CODA, followed by a real application to a MIMIC-III dataset as the primary sample with the auxiliary data from eICU.
+This paper proposes {a new framework to handle heterogeneous samples and address the limited outcome simultaneously through a novel {c}alibrated {o}ptimal {d}ecision-m{a}king method}, by leveraging the common intermediate outcomes in multiple data sources. {Specifically, our method allows the baseline covariates across different samples to have either homogeneous or heterogeneous distributions.} Under the equal conditional means of intermediate outcomes in different samples given baseline covariates and the treatment information, we show that the proposed estimator of the conditional mean outcome is asymptotically normal and more efficient than using the primary sample solely.
+Extensive experiments on simulated datasets demonstrate empirical validity and improved efficiency using our approach, followed by a real application to electronic health records.